hamidsamak/data2sql/README.md

 # Data 2 SQL
-A web-based project for converting tab and comma separated values like worksheets to SQL insert queries.
+A web-based project for converting tab and comma separated values like worksheets to SQL insert and update queries.

 ## Features
 * Setting column names